 Splash of organic soy milk or almond milk

-Add oats and water to a bowl.
-Cover the bowl with a plate to prevent oats from bubbling over.
-Microwave for 1-1/2 minutes.
-Top with a walnuts, coconut, cranberries, and a little organic soy milk or almond milk.
+Add oats and water to a pan and cook on medium heat for 5 minutes or until tender.
+Top with Walnuts, coconut, cranberries, and a little organic soy milk or almond milk.